nens/cookiecutter-prefect-template/{{ cookiecutter.project_name }}/README.md

 Lastly a bit of readme cleanup:

 - [ ] In the next section, quickly add an initial sentence about the project.
-- [ ] Remove this whole post-generation checklist from the readme :-)
+- [ ] Remove this whole post-generation checklist from the readme.
+You won't need it anymore as you've diligently checked off every item :-)

 ## Project documentation